 Oak Tree Mews is a trio of wooden houses on a forgotten suburban backlot – a micro community centred on an ancient English Oak.
-The buildings are shaped around the totemic oak tree and define a shared interface, personalised by all.

 During our first visit, we met a neighbour who played in the old tree some 60 years ago – before the site became a household dumping ground.
 Her insights were evocative: we imagined her squeezing through a hole in the fence to run wild around the old tree; peering out the back window towards a forgotten, overgrown lot; and watching the seasons and years passing this giant oak.
 We instantly connected with these formative memories.

 Climbing over the tree’s twisted roots and gripping its ivy-covered bark, we recalled an illustration by Hiroshige: ’Blind men examining an Elephant’.

 This parable tells of a king who asks a group of blind men to examine an elephant and report to him what the creature was like.
 Naturally, each man describes a different thing; one feels the tail and professes the elephant to be like a rope.
 The next – the elephant’s side – which is like a wall.
 Another holds the trunk, which he describes as a snake… and so on.

 Our tree felt like this elephant: its memory and meaning was something different for everyone.

 Responding to this thought, the 3 new houses develop their own intimate connection with the tree, so it too is something different for each house and to each occupant.

 The layout consists of a freestanding and pair of joined, 2 storey family houses.
 Tall windows capture the tree’s magnificent spread and a range of voids, double height and intermediate spaces draw on its verticality to bring a landscape scale and treehouse quality to the interiors.